Publish Box goes here

 Implementation Notes: Fetches a bundle of all Patient resources matching the specified birthdate and name (how to search by date and how to search by string)

-SHALL support searching using the combination of the gender
+SHALL support searching using the combination of the gender and name search parameters:

 GET [base]/Patient?gender={system|}[code]&name=[string]